ESA-APEx/apex_geospatial_explorer_configs/workshop/workshop.md

 https://esa-apex.s3.eu-west-1.amazonaws.com/APEX-example-data/constraints/PowerDensity_100m_Austria_WGS84_COG_clipped_3857_fix-esa_worldcover_2021.tif
 ```
 3. In the **Layer Card** editor, select **Add Categories** then **Copy from** and use the layer from 3.1.2
-4. Now view the layer and you will see it rendered according to those categories
+4. Now view the layer and you will see it rendered according to those categories you have defined so far

 #### 3.1.4 Popuating from the COG